Bostonia is published in print three times a year and updated weekly on the web.

 Carrie Hessler-Radelet applied to the Peace Corps in her early 20s after an inspirational conversation with her grandmother, one of many family members who served with the agency.
-Last month, after being nominated by President Barack Obama to lead the organization, she became the 19th director of the Peace Corps following a bipartisan vote of the US Senate confirming her appointment.
+In June, after being nominated by President Barack Obama to lead the organization, she became the 19th director of the Peace Corps following a bipartisan vote of the US Senate confirming her appointment.
 Hessler-Radelet (CAS’79) and her husband taught in Western Samoa as Peace Corps volunteers from 1981 to 1983—an experience she describes as “life-changing.”
 After decades working in global public health, Hessler-Radelet returned to the agency—established by executive order of President John F. Kennedy—as deputy director in 2010.

 “I’d like to thank President Obama and the US Senate for their confidence in me to be the next director of the Peace Corps.
 I am honored to have the opportunity to serve our volunteers—past and present—as their director,” said Hessler-Radelet after her confirmation.
 “Like so many Peace Corps volunteers, my service changed my life, shaped my passion for international development, and inspired my career.
 As director, I want to offer more Americans the life-defining experience of Peace Corps service and help them make a difference in the years ahead.”